 The Administrator may approve emergency loan of operating materials and equipment on a temporary basis to other governmental agencies, including water districts and municipalities, at their expense upon their written request, if such loan does not adversely affect the operation of the Bureau.

-(Amended by Ordinance No. 182053, effective August 15, 2008.)
-Where the use of water is intermittent or where such use produces extreme volume or fluctuations that may impair service to other properties, the Portland Water Bureau may require a property owner or his or her agent to provide, at his or her own expense, suitable equipment to reasonably limit fluctuations in use and pressures.
+(Amended by Ordinance Nos.
+182053 and 189256, effective December 21, 2018.)
+Where the use of water is intermittent or where such use produces extreme volume or fluctuations that may impair service to other properties, the Portland Water Bureau may require a property owner or their agent to provide, at the property owner’s expense, suitable equipment to reasonably limit fluctuations in use and pressures.